section-engineering-education/engineering-education/content/articles/using-edge-computing-to-handle-content-migration/index.md

 Edge computing aims to ensure that the applications that use real-time data do not suffer from latency issues that significantly affect performance.
 This would save the organization's cost as the processing happens locally, hence no need for centralized or cloud-based locations.

 Edge computing is crucial when it comes to content or data migration.
-Let us assume we manage a website that hosts huge content, such as thousands of articles.
+For example, let us assume we manage a website that hosts huge content, such as thousands of articles.
 Then a need arises that we may have to change the website's domain name.

 A challenge would arise on how we would redirect a million links from our old domain to the new domain.
 Typically to avoid the links from breaking, we can set a [redirect server](https://www.sciencedirect.com/topics/computer-science/redirect-server) that handles the traffic from the old domain and redirects them to the new domain.
 We can use edge computing to make tasks even easy and the whole experience better.
 Later sections will cover the issues that arise when migrating content and how better edge computing solves them and optimizes the system.